Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics: Properties-Preserving Neural Networks

 with

 the classical mean square error, and

 where $N$ is the size of the learning data, $\Phi^{\pc}_{\pred}$ is the neural network prediction of the polyconvex envelope, and $\Phi^{\pc}$ is the target value to be approximated.
-The subscript $i$ denotes the evaluation of these functions at the \(i\)th learning input data point given as tuple of the form \((\m(\hat{\nu}), \zeta)\).
-The parameter $\lambda_{\ineq} \geq 0$ is the so-called penalty parameter, which determines how the two terms are weighted against each other and determines how strongly the network should be penalised if the prediction lies above $\Phi$.
-In this work, we used this strategy which has the advantage of not being intrusive, i.e.~no modification of the neural network architecture is required.
+The subscript \(i\) denotes the evaluation of these functions at the \(i\)th learning input data point given as a tuple of the form \((\m(\hat{\nu}), \zeta)\).
+The parameter \(\lambda_{\ineq} \geq 0\) is the so-called penalty parameter, which determines how the two terms are weighted against each other and determines how strongly the network should be penalised if the prediction lies above \(\Phi\).

+\begin{rem} Alternatively to the penalisation via \eqref{eq:lossineq}, the envelope inequality can be enforced by embedding constraints directly into the network architecture.
+A multiplication layer whose output lies in the interval \([0, 1]\) can be employed to ensure the inequality via multiplication with the function value of \(\Phi\).
+Typically, the required activation function, ensuring outputs in \([0, 1]\), is non convex and hence might conflict with the polyconvexity.
+Another viable way is to add a minimum operation layer, i.e.~the final output is derived by computation of the pointwise minimum between the prediction and the function value, i.e.~\(\min\{\Phi^{\pc}_{\pred}, \ \Phi\}\).
+However, numerical experiments have shown that this constraint is too restrictive and the model stops learning if the prediction is already below the function \(\Phi\). \end{rem}